-I love the contemporary look that is created with colorized Crystal Clay and Jacquard Pearl Ex Powdered Pigments.
+I love the contemporary look that is created with colorized Epoxy Clay and Jacquard Pearl Ex Powdered Pigments.
 Once you get the hang of the process, the creativity is endless!
 In this tutorial you will learn:

 - How and why to clean Nunn Design Bezels

 - How to apply tape to open back bezels

 - How to colorize Epoxy Clay using Castin’ Craft Opaque Pigments